 Kyle Yampiro is a native of Long Island, NY and was fortunate enough to spend 6 years in collegiate a cappella while pursuing a Master of Music in Voice Performance from James Madison University and a Bachelor of Music in Applied Voice from the University of Delaware.
 During this time, he music directed and arranged for UD Vocal Point and JMU Exit 245.
 His voice and arrangements were featured on Exit 245's 2013 Best Male Collegiate CARA-winning album, Boyfriend Material, from which his solo track, Cinema, was featured on BOCA 2013, Voices Only 2013, and sing 10: neon.
-Since 2014, he has served as a judge for CARAs and ICCA quarterfinals.
+Since 2014, in addition to joining the RARB staff, he has served as a judge for ICCA events and CARAs, spent a year singing with the Memphis-based CAL group DeltaCappella, and currently serves on CASA staff as Nominations Manager for the A Cappella Video Awards (AVAs).

 To have your album (2 or more tracks) reviewed by RARB, please email us with your name, group name and album title.
 You will receive a response with information on how to register your album in our system.